ismomehdi/birdnest-backend/README.md

 - The data is then sent to the frontend via the websocket.
 - The `index.js` sets a 2 second interval to repeatedly do this gathering and sending of data.

+## Formula

+The `filterByNDZ` function (from the `lib` directory) calculates whether or not a drone is within the NDZ.
+The result is calculated using the distance formula:

+$distance = sqrt((x2-x1)^2 + (y2-y1)^2)$

+Coordinates (x1, y1) are the coordinates of the drone and (x2, y2) are the coordinates of the NDZ origin.
+The drone is within the NDZ if the distance is less than or equal to the radius of the NDZ.

 ## Database

 - The database is provided by [MongoDB](https://www.mongodb.com/) and [Mongoose](https://mongoosejs.com/index.html) is used for interacting with it.